dartmouth-cs52-21S/react-intro-melissavalencia/README.md

 ## What Worked Well
 It was easy to work with all the components.
 ## What Didn't
+I was a bit stuck on where to place certain lines of code, but I figured it out after.
 ## Extra Credit

 ## Screenshots